Is It Safe To Go For Hair Rebonding During Pregnancy?

 • Consider no-lye relaxers as they cause less irritation to the scalp.

-• Try other alternatives that do not use chemicals for rebonding hair, as they are relatively safe.
+• Choose hair products that are free of harsh chemicals and synthetic ingredients.
+Try other alternatives that do not use chemicals for rebonding hair, as they are relatively safe.

 protip_icon Quick tip